Lady Gaga Nails the Black Widow in Ridley Scott’s ‘House of Gucci’

 Now the infamous killer is taking aim at Lady Gaga, who plays her in Ridley Scott’s House of Gucci, which premiered Tuesday in London.
 Reggiani, whose lawyers declined a request for an interview with her for The Daily Beast based on her “mental health,” is not happy with the star’s portrayal.
 “I am rather annoyed at the fact that Lady Gaga is playing me without having had the consideration and sensibility to come and meet me,” she told Italian newswire ANSA when the film was shooting in Rome.
 “It is not an economic question—I won’t get a cent from the film—it is a question of good sense and respect.”

-Reggiani, whose monikers run the gamut from Lady Gucci to the Black Widow, and who once famously said she would “rather weep in a Rolls-Royce than be happy on a bicycle,” spent nearly 18 years of her 26-year sentence in prison for the murder of her ex-husband, Maurizio (played by Adam Driver).
-Also convicted were her sorceress, Pina Auriemma (Salma Hayek), Sicilian hitman Benedetto Ceraulo, her ex-husband’s doorman Ivano Savioni and the getaway driver, Orazio Cicala.
-At the sentencing hearing—when Gucci’s flagship shop in Florence displayed a set of silver handcuffs on which the logo “Gucci” was emblazoned, as the company’s only formal comment—the judge simply said, “Maurizio is dead because of Patrizia’s hatred, Auriemma’s desire to remain a parasite, Savioni’s lust for money, Cicala’s gambling addiction and Ceraulo’s dream to take his daughter out shopping.”
+Reggiani, whose nicknames run the gamut from Lady Gucci to the Black Widow, and who once famously said she would “rather weep in a Rolls-Royce than be happy on a bicycle,” spent nearly 18 years of her 26-year sentence in prison for the murder of her ex-husband Maurizio (played by Adam Driver).
+Also convicted were her sorceress, Pina Auriemma (Salma Hayek); Sicilian hitman Benedetto Ceraulo; her ex-husband’s doorman Ivano Savioni; and the getaway driver, Orazio Cicala.
+At the sentencing hearing—when Gucci’s flagship shop in Florence displayed a set of silver handcuffs on which the logo “Gucci” was emblazoned, as the company’s only formal comment—the judge simply said, “Maurizio is dead because of Patrizia’s hatred, Auriemma’s desire to remain a parasite, Savioni’s lust for money, Cicala’s gambling addiction, and Ceraulo’s dream to take his daughter out shopping.”

-The motley crew are backed up in the film by Jared Leto as Paolo Gucci, Al Pacino as Aldo Gucci, Jeremy Irons as Rodolfo Gucci, Madalina Ghenea as Sophia Loren, and Reeve Carney as Tom Ford, who designed the $65,000 silver handcuffs displayed during the trial when he was creative director of the company.
+The motley crew are backed up in the film by Jared Leto as Paolo Gucci, Al Pacino as Aldo Gucci, Jeremy Irons as Rodolfo Gucci, Madalina Ghenea as Sophia Loren, and Reeve Carney as Tom Ford—who was the actual designer of the $65,000 silver handcuffs displayed during the trial when he was creative director of the company.

+The film is based on the bestselling book House of Gucci: A Sensational Story of Murder, Madness, Glamour, and Greed by journalist Sara Gay Forden, who first interviewed Reggiani before Gucci was even murdered.

 She says Gaga nailed the character.
 “It’s extraordinary, it really captures the arc of this story and it takes an already powerful narrative to a whole other level,” she said.
 “I thought it was amazing.
 I thought she would be amazing in the role and she really is.
 She really dug deep into herself and into the character.”